 PeerAssessment.Com is peer assessment done right: it automates the peer assessment process, making it easier to hold more frequent peer assessments that return real feedback to students so they can improve their team skills.
 Prepare a peer assessment for your entire class in under 5 minutes.
 Then PeerAssessment.Com takes care of the rest; collecting and distributing the feedback to students, plus preparing a grading sheet for you.

 Please give PeerAssessment.Com a try, and unlock the potential of your student learning teams.
 Simply Sign In and Register an account, and receive a free class trial.
 Or contact me directly, I look forward to working with you.

 "The best tool out there to understand how a team is working." ~Dr. Saurabh Gupta, Associate Professor of Information Systems, Kennesaw State University

 (including Educational Institutions and Non-Profits)

-The Price List is in effect as of May 20th.
+The Price List took effect on May 20, 2019.
 The new pricing will include:

 PeerAssessment.Com is a product of Hot Rocks Consulting L.L.C., owned by Rob Anson.
 It was designed by Rob Anson and developed by Aaron Day at Thrive Web Design, in Boise Idaho.
 This tool would be no more than a bygone dream were it not for Aaron’s artistic and technical genius, let alone his infinite patience.